Solar panels in Dorset: are they worth it?

 Reviewers have given Solum a near-perfect score while praising the team's communication, flexibility, and efficiency.

-The company also installs electric car chargers, solar thermal networks, and heat pumps, if you want to get the absolute most out of all the solar electricity you'll generate with your new system.
+The company also installs electric car chargers, solar thermal systems, and heat pumps, if you want to get the absolute most out of all the solar electricity you'll generate with your new system.

 How much do solar panels cost in Dorset?

-A 3kWp solar panel system costs £9,000 to buy and install in Dorset, on average.
+A 4.5kWp solar panel system costs £10,948 to buy and install in Dorset, on average, according to MCS data.

-Multiple factors could lead to you paying a different price for a solar panel system though, such as its size, the installation’s complexity, and the installer you hire.
+Multiple factors may cause your specific solar panel system’s price to be different though, including its size, the installation’s complexity, and the installer you choose.

-To read about everything else you need to know, check out our guide to solar panel costs.
+To learn everything else you need to know, check out our guide to solar panel costs.

 Are there any grants for solar panels in Dorset?

-If you don’t qualify for any of these programmes, but still can’t afford the cost of solar panels, have a look at Sunsave Plus, which is available at no upfront cost.
+If you don’t qualify for any of these programmes and you're put off by the price of going solar, have a look at Sunsave Plus, which is available at no upfront cost.

 For fixed monthly payments over 20 years, you’ll receive the best-in-class kit, full monitoring and maintenance support, and a system that can save you money from day one.